 By \Cref{thm:intro16tet}, such a mapping torus $T_f$ would have a layered veering triangulation with $\leq 16$ tetrahedra.
 So the task now is to go through all the layered veering triangulations with $\leq 16$ tetrahedra and with one boundary component and Betti number $\geq 2$, of which there are $381$, and compute the minimum normalized dilatations of the corresponding monodromies.

-We wrote two scripts \texttt{dilatation\_betti\_two\_fibred} and \texttt{dilatation\_betti\_two\_fibred\_eucl}, again included in the auxiliary file \texttt{dilatation2.py}, to carry out the computation for those triangulations with $b_1=2$ ($374$ triangulations among the $381$ fall into this class).
-The first script is in general faster but fails on a handful of triangulations; the second script is used for those triangulations.
+We wrote two scripts, \texttt{dilatation\_betti\_two\_fibred} and \texttt{dilatation\_betti\_two\_fibred\_eucl}, again included in the auxiliary file \texttt{dilatation2.py}, to carry out the computation for the $374$ triangulations among the $381$ that have $b_1=2$.
+The first script is in general faster but fails on a handful of triangulations; the second script is used for those outlying triangulations.
 See \Cref{sec:code} for an explanation of what it means for the first script to fail, and how the two scripts differ.

 We first run

 \begin{spverbatim} sage: dilatation2.dilatation_script_one_cusp_betti_two() \end{spverbatim}

 On the author's run of this line, the script failed on 8 triangulations: